Amos: An Adam-style Optimizer with Adaptive Weight Decay towards Model-Oriented Scale: Introduction

 A key insight behind Amos is a hyper-parameter $\bm{\tilde{\eta}}$ to be provided by the \emph{model architecture}, which indicates the expected scale of the trainable weights $\bm{\tilde{\theta}}$ of the model (\S\,\ref{sec:algorithm}), i.e., theoretically we assume that an optimal point $\bm{\tilde{\theta}}^\ast$ exists within the $\lvert\bm{\tilde{\theta}}^\ast\rvert\leq\bm{\tilde{\eta}}$ diameter.
 Deep neural networks are likely to satisfy such a constraint without degrading performance, because there exist many good local minima; and we show that an appropriate $\bm{\tilde{\eta}}$ for Amos can improve generalization and accelerate convergence (\S\,\ref{sec:scale_params}).
 In this work, $\bm{\tilde{\eta}}$ is calculated in a consistent way from the input/output scale of neural network components, which is hinted by the model design (\S\,\ref{sec:calc_eta}).
 Given $\bm{\tilde{\eta}}$, Amos decides a learning-rate per variable, and its L2 regularization will lead the trained weights to the specified scale.
 The decay of the learning-rate is then determined by the L2 regularizer.
 Thus, Amos performs better because it can utilize the model-oriented information $\bm{\tilde{\eta}}$ efficiently; the name \emph{Amos} stands for ``\textbf{A}daptive weight decay towards \textbf{M}odel-\textbf{O}riented \textbf{S}cale''.

-Empirically, we focus on the Transformer architecture \citep{transformer} since it is pre-dominant in pre-trained language models \citep{foundation}, and add an additional experiment on LSTMs \citep{lstm}.
+Empirically, we focus on the Transformer architecture \citep{transformer} since it is pre-dominant in pre-trained language models \citep{foundation}, but add additional experiments on LSTM \citep{lstm} and ResNet \citep{resnet}.
 We apply Amos to the pre-training of 4 models: BERT \citep{bert}, two Transformer variants with relative position representations \citep{DBLP:journals/corr/abs-2104-09864,rpe}, and the T5 model \citep{t5}; some with various model sizes and batch sizes.
 In all experiments, Amos consistently outperforms the state-of-the-art setting, achieving better validation loss within $\leq70\%$ training steps and time (\S\,\ref{sec:pretrain_convergence}).
 Compared to AdamW, the memory usage for slot variables is reduced to $\leq51\%$ in Amos (\S\,\ref{sec:memory_reduction}).
-In addition, Amos does not calculate learning-rate decay from a maximum number of training steps, so one can seamlessly continue training from any previous checkpoints, which is not trivial for AdamW with linear learning-rate decay (\S\,\ref{sec:pretrain_convergence}).
+In addition, Amos does not calculate learning-rate from a maximum number of training steps, so one can seamlessly continue training from any checkpoints, which is not trivial for AdamW with linear learning-rate decay (\S\,\ref{sec:pretrain_convergence}).